Eugene O'Brien (racing driver): After Racing

-Turning from full time professional racing, Eugene has set up and run teams in Formula 4 and the Volkswagen Fun Cup, combining race car engineering with driver coaching.
-He keeps his hand in with occasional races in machinery as diverse as Citroen 2CVs to TVR Griffiths.
-Eugene worked with his long time motor racing mentor, Richard Usher, on the track design for Blyton Park in Lincolnshire, which Richard opened as a Sprint, Trackdays and Driving Experiences Centre in 2011.
+Turning from full time professional racing, O'Brien has set up and run teams in Formula 4 and the Volkswagen Fun Cup, combining race car engineering with driver coaching.
+He occasional races in machinery himself, such as with the Citroen 2CVs and TVR Griffiths.
+O'Brien worked with his long time motor racing mentor, Richard Usher, on the track design for Blyton Park in Lincolnshire, which Richard opened as a Sprint, Trackdays and Driving Experiences Centre in 2011.

-With his wide experience of different cars and classes, as well as all the UK race tracks and many European circuits, Eugene is now focussed on driver development and coaching where his clients have ranged from historic racers to Ginetta Juniors.
-Having held an ARDS Grade S licence for over 20 years, and with track prepared Mazda MX5s on hand at his workshops near Silverstone, together with race car set up facilities and data logging, Eugene believes that racing drivers at all levels, like competitors in other sports like tennis, golf and horse riding, will always benefit from expert coaching.
+With his experience of different cars and classes, as well as all the UK race tracks and many European circuits, O'Brien is now focused on driver development and coaching, where his clients have ranged from historic racers to Ginetta Juniors.